 How much does it cost?

-There are always special offers as companies compete for millions of users, and promotions are frequently broadcast via sms in Greek or advertised on company websites in Greek and English.
+There are always special offers as companies compete for millions of users, and promotions touting free or double credits are frequently broadcast via sms in Greek or advertised on company websites in Greek and English.

 How to register

-1. First, determine if you are a new user or an existing user:
+1. First, determine if you are a new user or a past user:

 New users: Everyone using a prepaid Greek SIM card phone for the first time on or after November 8, 2009 is a ‘new’ user and must register to activate the SIM card before making a call or sending sms/MMS.
 A recorded message announces this, most likely in Greek.